Andre Vasilevskiy stops 30 shots, Lightning beat Flyers 5-3

 Ivan Provorov, Claude Giroux and James van Riemsdyk scored for the Flyers and Carter Hart stopped 19 shots.

+The Flyers, which fell to 13-15-3 on the road, remain two points ahead of idle Carolina for the No. 2 wild card spot in the Eastern Conference.

+”As far as believing in this group and always working hard and trying to do the right things, there’s no doubt we’re trying to do that,” Flyers coach Allain Vigneault said. ”We just finished a challenging stretch here of five games in five different cities.
+We’re going to go home (and) rest up.”

-Killorn put Tampa Bay in front early when his centering pass from the right circle hit the skate of Philadelphia defenseman Ivan Provorov.
-The puck bounced right back to Killorn, who banked a shot off the shoulder of Hart and in at 3:17 for his 22nd of the season.
+Killorn put Tampa Bay in front early when his centering pass from the right circle hit the skate of Philadelphia defenseman Ivan Provorov and bounced right back to Killorn, who banked a shot off the shoulder of Hart and in at 3:17 for his 22nd of the season.

-Paquette made it 2-0 at 14:55, taking a pass in the slot from Tyler Johnson out of the corner and putting a snap shot past Hart for his sixth of the season and second in two games.
+Paquette made it 2-0 at 14:55 as he was open from the slot to take a pass from Tyler Johnson out of the corner for a snap shot past Hart for his sixth of the season, second in as many games.

 Verhaeghe’s eighth of the season, off a 3-on-2 rush feed from Victory Hedman, put the Lightning up 3-0 at 2:35 of the second period.